Shediac: History

 Hundreds of years ago, the Mi'kmaq encampment of "Es-ed-ei-ik" was one of the major camps in southeast New Brunswick.
 The Mi'kmaq word Es-ed-ei-ik, which means "running far in", in reference to its position where the coastline turns between running north-south and east-west, eventually transformed into Gédaique.

 Acadians first arrived at Shediac in 1751 as a result of the Acadian Exodus from peninsular Nova Scotia.
 During the French and Indian War, French officer Charles Deschamps de Boishebert made his headquarters at both Shediac and Cocagne, New Brunswick.
 In the autumn of 1755, Boishebert established himself on the south shore of Cocagne Bay, a place known as Boishebert's Camp.
 The following year, Boishebert moved to Miramichi, New Brunswick, specifically to Beaubears Island.
 After the war, Acadians returned to the region in 1767.

 Today many francophones use the spelling Shédiac; however, the town's name upon its incorporation did not feature an accented "e", and correspondingly the official geographic name for the community is Shediac.

 Shediac Bay Yacht Club

 Shediac Bay Yacht Club is on the Register of 'Canada's Historic Places' for being the location of a local wharf for nearly a century.
 The previous Shediac Bay Yacht Club House was designed by Roméo Savoie.

-Demographics
+Employment

+One of the largest employers is the Southeast Regional Correctional Centre, which was designed for a staff of 107 people.

+Another large employer is the Shediac Service Canada Centre for former Civil servants Armed forces and RCMP members.

+Demography

 In the 2021 Census of Population conducted by Statistics Canada, Shediac had a population of 7535 living in 3293 of its 3447 total private dwellings, a change of from its 2016 population of 6664.
 With a land area of 64 km2, it had a population density of in 2021.